dgraph-io/dgraph/contrib/config/backups/azure/README.md

 curl --silent --header "$HEADER" --request POST $ALPHA_HOST:8080/admin --data "$GRAPHQL"
 ```

-This should return back response in JSON that will look like this if successful:
+This should return a response in JSON that will look like this if successful:

 ```JSON
 {